ahbbzong/Mario/Mario/CodeReview/Sprint6/README.txt

 Challenge Bowser to Duel!
 At the end of every level, there is a Bowser enemy to defeat.
 If you defeat him , you will receive a time bonus.
 Otherwise, you may pass onto the next level (passing by unharmed may be difficult, however).
+Bowser's jumps make the ground shake

 New Suppressions: